-The purpose of Two-Step Verification is to protect you from unauthorised logins into your Ring account.
+The purpose of two-step verification is to protect you from unauthorised logins to your Ring account.

-Every time you log into Ring (any app, ring.com or Ring Community) you will receive a One-Time Passcode via your email address on file, and you will have to enter a six-digit code to successfully log in.
+Every time you log into Ring (Ring app, Ring.com or Ring Community) you will receive a one-time [numeric] passcode via text that you will need to enter in order to successfully log in.

-- If you continue to use your mobile apps every 30 days, you will not have to login via Two-Step Verification (unless you log out, or "Remove All" authorised devices from Control Center).
+If you continue to use your mobile app every 30 days, you will not have to login via two-step verification (unless you log out, or "Remove All" authorised devices from the Ring Control Centre).

-If you are receiving an “error occurred” or “bad connection” similar error message when logging into your Ring App, this is because your app requires an update to continue.
-You can update your app by following this link: https://ring.com/gettheapp.
+If you are receiving an “error occurred” or “bad connection” similar error message when logging into your Ring app, this is because your app requires an update to continue.
+Click here for information on updating your Ring app.

 iOS 5.12 or earlier